Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 GET THE QUICK FACTS

-Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and makes people more vulnerable to other infections and some cancers and causes acquired immunodeficiency syndrome (AIDS).
+Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and makes people more vulnerable to other infections and some cancers.

-• Human immunodeficiency virus (HIV) infection is caused by the HIV virus, which can be transmitted through sexual contact, blood transfusion, and, in young children, is typically acquired from the mother at the time of birth.
+• Human immunodeficiency virus (HIV) infection is caused by the HIV virus, which can be transmitted through unprotected vaginal or anal intercourse, blood transfusion, and contaminated needles and, in infants, can be acquired from the mother during pregnancy, birth, or breastfeeding.

 • Signs of infection in children include slowed growth, enlargement of lymph nodes in several areas of the body, developmental delay, recurring bacterial infections, and lung inflammation.